Hans Hollmann

-Hans Erich (Eric) Hollmann (4 November 1899 - 19 November 1960) was a German electronic specialist who made several breakthroughs in the development of radar.
+Hans Erich (Eric) Hollmann (4 November 1899 – 19 November 1960) was a German-American electronic specialist who made several breakthroughs in the development of radar.

 Hollmann was born in Solingen, Germany.
 He became interested in radio and even as a teenager subscribed to the technical magazines of the day.
 Late in World War I he became a prisoner of war of the French and did not return to Germany until 1920.
 He then studied at the Technische Hochschule in Darmstadt (now Technische Universität Darmstadt) until he received his doctorate in 1928.

 Hollmann's doctoral research included the development of an ultra-short-wave transmitter and receiver for centimetre and decimetre waves.
 This gained the attention of Telefunken, and ultimately led to their development of the first microwave telecommunication system.

 In 1930 Hollmann moved to the Heinrich-Hertz Institute for Oscillatory Research in Berlin.
 There he continued studies in microwaves and cathode ray tubes and also worked on the ionosphere research and radio astronomy.
 In 1933 Hollmann became a lecturer at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).

 In January 1934, Hans-Karl von Willisen and Paul-Günther Erbslöh started a company called Gesellschaft für elektroakustische und mechanische Apparate (GEMA).
 With Hollmann as a consultant, GEMA built a system using interference detection in the autumn of 1934.
 It operated at 50 cm wavelength and could detect ships up to 10 km distance.
 By 1935, they used pulse-modulation, allowing measurement of range (distance to the target), and developed the technology into two applications.
 For naval use, the Seetakt system used a wavelength of 80 cm.
 A land based version at 120 cm wavelength was also developed as Freya.